tshepang/blog/content/developer of note: Martin Pitt.md

 tags = ['Debian', 'developer-of-note', 'non-Debian']
 +++

-I suspect that [PostgreSQL] isn\'t a trivial piece of software, and I consider it among the greatest of all FLOSS.
+I suspect that [PostgreSQL] isn't a trivial piece of software, and I consider it among the greatest of all FLOSS.
 It even bills itself the most advanced of all FLOSS databases.
-That\'s what brought [Martin Pitt] to my attention, for he is it\'s Debian (and now also Ubuntu) maintainer.
-One other notable thing about him is his quiet persona (I follow Debian development fairly closely, and I don\'t remember seeing him take part in any of the arguments in its mailing lists).
-I only ever notice him when he\'d give [some random][] [status update].
+That's what brought [Martin Pitt] to my attention, for he is it's Debian (and now also Ubuntu) maintainer.
+One other notable thing about him is his quiet persona (I follow Debian development fairly closely, and I don't remember seeing him take part in any of the arguments in its mailing lists).
+I only ever notice him when he'd give [some random][] [status update].

   [PostgreSQL]: http://www.postgresql.org/
   [Martin Pitt]: http://www.piware.de/